What Is Somatic Tinnitus?

 Pulsatile tinnitus is related to blood flow and the sound aligns with the rhythm of your heartbeat.
 In some cases, changes in muscle tension or jaw position can affect nearby blood vessels.
 When this happens, the somatic factors can modify or even worsen the loudness of pulsatile tinnitus.

-The Trigeminal Nerve and Somatic Tinnitus
+How the Trigeminal Nerve Affects Somatic Tinnitus

 Somatic tinnitus is often related to an underlying migraine-like process.
 The key to understanding this connection is the trigeminal nerve and its connections to the hearing system.